A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: The kinetic model

 for $i\in \{1, 2, \dots, n\}$, is the \textit{gain-term operator} that gives the number of particles that enter into the $i$th functional subsystem and acquire the state $u$, and

 for $i \in \{1, 2, \dots, n\}$, is the \textit{loss-term operator} that gives the number of particles in the microscopic state $u$ that leave the $i$th functional subsystem.

-Roughly speaking, the right hand side of the kinetic equation \eqref{kineq} is a net-flux related to the particles of the $i$th functional subsystem, for $i\in\{1, 2, \dots, n\}$, in the microscopic state $u$.
+Roughly speaking, the right-hand side of the kinetic equation \eqref{kineq} is a net-flux related to the particles of the $i$th functional subsystem, for $i\in\{1, 2, \dots, n\}$, in the microscopic state $u$.
 Due to the previous assumption \eqref{assp}, the model \eqref{kineq} is conservative.
 Indeed, By integrating on $D_u$ and summing on $i \in\{1,2, \dots, n\}$, one has

-that is the total amount of particles of the overall system does not vary during the evolution, due to the fact that neither proliferative/destructive events nor external actions occur.
+that is the total amount of particles in the overall system does not vary during the evolution, because neither proliferative/destructive events nor external actions occur.